eggsontoast1672/rock-paper-scissors/README.md

 ## Overview

-I created this repository a while ago, and then I never did anything with it.
-I'm in my C phase right now and when I found this while scrolling through my GitHub, I knew I just had to do something with it.
+I created this repository quite a long time ago.
+It was originally written in C, but since I'm in my Gleam phase right now, I just have to rewrite it in Gleam.
+The implementation strives to be a mostly verbatim rewrite of the C version.

 ## Rules